HarryPaniccc/DnD/World of Helodaria/Mountreach.md

   - Settlement
 ---
 # Description
-The prime dwarven settlement in the [[Republic of Ruina]], Mountreach is a massive stronghold that has been built into a mountain.
+The prime dwarven settlement in the [[Ruina]], Mountreach is a massive stronghold that has been built into a mountain.
 # History

 # Notable Factions and Characters